If you are reading this you may have some concerns about whether you are getting enough vitamin B12 in your diet.

 It can arise due to conditions that interfere with B12 absorption, such as inflammatory bowel disease, H Pylori infection (4) or gastric surgery.

-Certain drugs can reduce stomach acid production, which interferes with vitamin B12 absorption.
-E.g. heartburn medication.
+Certain drugs such as heartburn medication can reduce stomach acid production, which interferes with vitamin B12 absorption.

 During pregnancy when there are higher demands for vitamin B12.